Dr Robin N. Poston

 Profile

 Robin Poston is an academic pathologist who studied Medicine at Cambridge University and the Middlesex Hospital, London, and spent many years in the Medical School at Guy’s Hospital, (now part of King’s College London).
-He focussed on atherosclerosis research, and made the original observations indicating that adhesion molecules attract blood leukocytes to human atherosclerotic plaques.
+He focused on atherosclerosis research, and made the original observations indicating that adhesion molecules attract blood leukocytes to human atherosclerotic plaques.

 Robert Poston is a Principal Investigator at the Centre for Microvascular Research.